toarukagakunoSirius/COVID-19_Airbnb_NYC/README.md

 Original data source for NYC Airbnb listingings September 2018 available at: http://data.insideairbnb.com/united-states/ny/new-york-city/2021-12-04/data/listings.csv.gz

+For using textblob to slice the description and calculate high frequency and high growth rate words, please find ML_2018.ipynb and ml2021.ipynb.

+ml2018.csv and ml2021.csv are words frequency in 2018 and 2021.

 For decision tree analysis process, please find our code in DT.ipynb.